-There's a huge range of different apps available now, all of which give you interactive graphics as you ride and, paired with a smart turbo trainer, or even a dumb (wheel-on) trainer with the appropriate accessories, make an indoor session much more fun than of old.
+There's a huge range of different apps available now, all of which give you interactive graphics as you ride and, paired with a smart turbo trainer, a cheap smart trainer, or even a dumb (wheel-on) trainer with the appropriate accessories, make an indoor session much more fun than of old.

 Whether you want to compete against others, follow a training programme or just get paced by an in-app bot, there's an option for you.
 Who knows, you might win Zwift Academy and be riding pro next year.

 It's strange, but watching a video of other people cycling does seem to motivate you to pedal harder yourself.

 There are plenty of YouTube videos online featuring highlights of races like the Tour de France, Paris-Roubaix or Liege-Bastogne-Liege and with the right subscription you can watch the whole thing on demand too.

 There may be no chance that you'll keep up with Jonas Vingegaard on a climb, but it's good to see how he does it and nice to pretend.

 You can have the best workout planned, all the entertainment in the world and the endurance of Lachlan Morton, but if you train inside without a fan you'll be drenched in sweat in minutes.

 Out on the roads you have the luxury of the wind to cool you down, but in your house it all gets a bit stuffy.
 So do yourself a favour and buy a cheap desk fan, set it up in a place that blows on your face and pedal away.
 Or better still, you can buy Wahoo's interactive Kickr Headwind fan, that varies the intensity of the air blasted at you, ramping up its speed as you do.